dkwiebe/broadcasttool/README.md

 shell, we'll only look at `mingw32` (thought which we build 32 bit butt) and `mingw64` (though which we build 64 bit butt).
 In other words, which shell we use depends on what kind of executable we want to build.

-===== Building
+#### Building
 To make a *32 bit* build of butt in these four steps:
-. run the `mingw32.exe` shell
+. run the 'mingw32.exe' shell
-. navigate to the *butt project directory* inside the `mingw32.exe` shell . once there run the `./win-setup.sh` script to download and configure all dependencies for the 32 bit build . finally, run `./win-make.sh` script to build the project.
-The compiled project and its `.dll` dependencies are now stored in the `build/i686` directory inside the butt project directory
+. navigate to the *butt project directory* inside the 'mingw32.exe' shell . once there run the './win-setup.sh' script to download and configure all dependencies for the 32 bit build . finally, run './win-make.sh' script to build the project.
+The compiled project and its '.dll' dependencies are now stored in the 'build/i686' directory inside the butt project directory

-Similarly, to make a *64 bit* build of butt we follow the same steps except that this time we use the `mingw64.exe` shell instead:
+Similarly, to make a *64 bit* build of butt we follow the same steps except that this time we use the 'mingw64.exe' shell instead:
-. we run the `mingw64.exe` shell
+. we run the 'mingw64.exe' shell
-. using the shell we navigate to the *butt project directory* . once there, we run the `./win-setup.sh` script to download and configure all dependencies for the 64 bit build . finally, we run `./win-make.sh` script to build the project.
-The compiled project and its `.dll` dependencies can now be found in the `build/x86_64` directory inside the butt project directory
+. using the shell we navigate to the *butt project directory* . once there, we run the './win-setup.sh' script to download and configure all dependencies for the 64 bit build . finally, we run './win-make.sh' script to build the project.
+The compiled project and its '.dll' dependencies can now be found in the 'build/x86_64' directory inside the butt project directory

 [NOTE]
-`./win-setup.sh` only needs to be run once in each shell.
+'./win-setup.sh' only needs to be run once in each shell.

 [NOTE]
-When you start a shell your working directory will be set to a unix style home `/home/{username}`.
-To navigate away from this directory, simply type `cd c:`, or any other drive letter to go back to a Windows directory.
+When you start a shell your working directory will be set to a unix style home '/home/{username}'.
+To navigate away from this directory, simply type 'cd c:', or any other drive letter to go back to a Windows directory.

 [IMPORTANT]
-If you have already built butt for one architecture and now want to build for another, you must first run `make clean` command in the project root to clear previously generated objects, otherwise you might have a linking problem if the objects of different architectures get mixed up.
+If you have already built butt for one architecture and now want to build for another, you must first run 'make clean' command in the project root to clear previously generated objects, otherwise you might have a linking problem if the objects of different architectures get mixed up.

-==== Ubuntu Linux
+### Ubuntu Linux
 In addition to the packages mentioned above, compiling butt on Ubuntu requires additional development +
 packages: 'portaudio19-dev', 'libvorbis-dev', 'libfltk1.3-dev', 'libmp3lame-dev' 'libflac-dev', 'libsamplerate-dev' and 'libopus-dev'